project-evolve-listserve/home/_questions/dislike.md

 comments: True
 ---
 -----
+<p>Well...
+I definitely don't read all of them.
+I don't really care for poetry, banana bread recipes, and I'm quite content with my music tastes.
+I also don't really like messages from people that try to give me life advice or hearing about people personal agendas.
+</p>-----
 <p>I don't know if Listserve connects people as well as I would like it to.</p>-----
 <p>So many of the posts are about unsolicited life advice.
 I want to know ABOUT things instead.</p>-----
 <p>Restrictions on links isolates the listserv from a greater context and presence to search engines.</p>-----